stygmatic/Hybrid-go-kart-controller/README.md

+Currently working on the code;  If anyone wants to help they can, just dm me on discord at @notryry. and/or create a fork

 J2: Analog input, throttle input read by ADC on the ATmega, determines throttle position for controlling either motor.

 J3: Power input, 3.3V and GND to power the circuit, Pin 3 left unconnected.